axellervik/DD2480-DECIDE/README.md

 ## Statement of Contributions

 The program was written by the group members together, often in meetings involving all the members.
-Several parts of the startup, such as the code and git structure, was done collectively by all members together.
+Several parts of the startup, such as the code and git structure, was done collectively by Linus, Axel, Klara and Ali.
 The LICs were mainly completed using pair programming, Linus and Axel did LIC0-7 and Klara and Ali did LIC8-14.
 The finishing parts were divided among the members.

 ## Authors